aKqir24/pywal16_scripts/README.md

   cd ~/pywal16_scripts
 ```
 ### walsetup (pywal+setup)
 A simple bash script that makes use of kdialog to configure `pywal16`, so that you don't need to type a lot of commands.
-In addition, I added some features like wallpapers now be able to be solid or not, a setting for the wallpaper to be either fill, scale, and etc, then I added a script to generate gtk themes after pywal16 is done executing using [wpgtk's templates](https://github.com/deviantfero/wpgtk-templates) for generating them...
+In addition, I added some features like wallpapers now be able to be solid or not, a setting for the wallpaper to be either fill, scale, and etc, then I added a script to generate gtk themes after pywal16 is done executing using [wpgtk's templates](https://github.com/deviantfero/wpgtk-templates) and for the icons I modified [Flat-Remix](https://github.com/daniruiz/Flat-Remix) icon pack for generating them...
 ```bash
   bash walsetup.sh --help # For more information bash walsetup.sh --gui # To Configure it